Esri/elevation-profile-template/README.md

 This template can be configured using the following options:

 - **Map:** Choose the web map(s) used in the application.
-- **Bing Maps Key:** Enter a Bing Maps key to enable the application to use Bing Maps.
-- **Scalebar Units:** Specify the scale bar units; choose Metric and English, Metric only, or English only.
 - **Search:** Enable search (geocode) capability to the app.
 Optionally configure the search to search feature layers within the map.
-- **Help Dialog**: By default the help dialog for this app displays on app load.
-Set to false to prevent the dialog from displaying on load.
-- **Display Poups**: Set to false to hide popups.
+- **Basemap Gallery:** Enable a basemap gallery.
+- **LayerList:**  Add a layer list/legend widget to the app.
+- **Splash Screen**: Enable a splash screen for the app and define the title and description.

 ## Instructions